ban.do Wellness

 foundational framework

-I defined an accessible and holistic vocabulary for living well, split into five major areas of wellness: Mental, Physical, Professional, Environmental, and Community.
-With these areas established and clear, all brand teams from Product to Social had a supportive structure in which to create.
+I defined an accessible and holistic vocabulary for living well, bringing words to the brand’s five areas of wellness: Mental, Physical, Professional, Environmental, and Community.
+With these areas clearly articulated, all brand teams from Product to Social had a supportive structure in which to create.

 It’s our belief that wellness is an essential ingredient in every part of your life, from your mind and body to the community that surrounds you.

-The five areas of wellness inspired Superwell, an annual week-long campaign that celebrates a different area each day through brand and influencer partnerships, community engagement, and product giveaways—all connected and inspired by the core vocabulary.
+One example of the five areas of wellness coming to life: Superwell, a week-long campaign by the social team that celebrates a different area each day through brand and influencer partnerships, community engagement, and product giveaways

-As a north star to the wellness category, I led the content strategy, editorial direction, and copy for a collection of interactive products that continue to provide language and direction for product, marketing and social initiatives.
+As a north star to the wellness category, I led the narrative strategy for a collection of interactive products that continue to drive product, marketing and social initiatives.

 You’re Doing So Well